-What it will do is cause light refraction, where the light will enter and bounce between the two pieces of glass, showing you dust and light spots.
+What it will do is cause light refraction, where the light entering will bounce between the two pieces of glass, showing you dust and light spots.

 Also, vignetting will occur as the light now hits your sensor from different angles.
 And if they give you a colour cast, putting two together makes it twice as bad and more difficult to remove.

 We have a great guide to camera lens filters you can check here.
 For more on using ND filters, check out this video.